UK Public Service Virtual Experience Programme

 No more applying for jobs without knowing what the role involves.
 Attending the programme will help students build the confidence and practical skills that employers are looking for.
 And when it comes to assessment centres and interviews, they will have relevant experience and insights to draw on.

-Nearly 18% of everyone working in the UK works in public sector
+of everyone working in the UK works in the public sector